Yakovlev MC-21: Transition to Russian-produced parts

-In January 2020, Irkut received the first PD-14 engines for installation.
+In January 2020, Irkut received the first Russian-designed PD-14 engines for installation.

-The PD-14-powered MC-21-310 made its maiden flight on 15 December from Irkutsk.
+A PD-14-powered MC-21-310 made its maiden flight on 15 December 2020 from Irkutsk.
 In December 2021, Irkut carried out the maiden flight of the first MC-21 to be manufactured with domestically produced composite wings.

-By October 2022, Irkut had fitted the first flight test aircraft with PD-14 engines and other domestically produced components, and flown a test sortie in the new configuration.
-The aircraft will participate in the certification programme, targeted to be complete by the end of 2022.
+By October 2022, Irkut had fitted the first flight-test aircraft with PD-14 engines and other domestically produced components and flown a test sortie in the new configuration.
+The aircraft was to participate in the certification programme, targeted to be completed by the end of 2022.

-In 2022, after international sanctions against Russia were imposed due to the 2022 Russian invasion of Ukraine, Rosaviatsia announced that in a resulting change of plans Russia will only use a domestic engine.
-The original model – the MC-21-300 powered by Pratt & Whitney PW1000G engines – will not enter service, and instead production will have to wait for the MC-21-310, powered by the Russian Aviadvigatel PD-14, built by the United Engine Corporation.
-The MC-21-300 consists of between 40% and 50% imported parts, and Irkut will need to replace those that were to be supplied by the sanctioning countries.
-The need to use Russian avionics will delay first shipment to either late 2024 or 2025.
+In 2022, after international sanctions against Russia were imposed due to the 2022 Russian invasion of Ukraine, Rosaviatsia announced that Russia would only use domestic engines.
+The original model – the MC-21-300 powered by Pratt & Whitney PW1000G engines – would not enter service, and instead production would have to wait for the MC-21-310, powered by the Russian Aviadvigatel PD-14 engine, built by the United Engine Corporation.

+The production MC-21-300 was initially planned to consist of between 40% and 50% imported parts, and Irkut needed to replace parts that were to be supplied by the sanctioning countries.
+The need to use Russian avionics was said to delay the first shipment of an aircraft to late 2024 or to 2025.

-As part of a plan announced in June 2022, aimed at bringing the proportion of domestically produced aircraft to 80% of the Russian fleet by the end of the decade, deliveries of the MC-21 are expected to start in 2024 and reach a delivery rate of 72 per year by 2029.
+However, as part of a plan announced in June 2022, aimed at bringing the proportion of domestically produced aircraft to 80% of the Russian fleet by the end of the decade, deliveries of the MC-21 were expected to start in 2024 and reach a delivery rate of 72 aircraft per year by 2029.

+In April 2025, according to UAC, the aircraft had received several sets of new Russian-made avionics equipment, including computers, navigation systems and radio communications equipment, as well as a domestic auxiliary power unit, air conditioning and pressure control systems, among others.

+The first all Russian produced MC-21 took flight on April 23, 2025.
+The aircraft, serial number 73055, was the first aircraft fitted with the all new Russian produced parts.
+These covered the aforementioned avionics, featuring a new domestic operating system JetOS and most notably a new all carbon fibre wing and domestic Aviadvigatel PD-14 engines.

+By August 2025, the first prototype MC-21-310 aircraft with serial number 73055 had completed 19 flights totalling 74 hours.
+A second prototype aircraft, serial number 73054, was then added to the certification program in August 2025 to accelerate the process.
+Completion of the certification program was anticipated between September and December 2026, with the MC-21 then entering commercial service.